lewisl9029/toc/README.md

 Toc's peer-to-peer communication stack was built on top of Telehash (albiet the older V2 version with an integrated DHT).
 We use the randomly generated, cryptographically-verifiable Telehash hashname as the only identifier for our users, which means they are protected from impersonation without having to supply any personally identifiable information.
 However, users can still provide a friendly name for other users to recognize them by, and an email with which Toc can use to pull their profile picture using the federated, Gravatar-compatible Libravatar service.

 As mentioned in the very beginning, Toc is only a proof-of-concept.
 Numerous potential issues and limitations prevent us from being able to recommend Toc for long term general use.
-And due to mainly a lack of time for myself and the rest of the original dev team, these issues will not likely get resolved any time soon.
-We recommend taking a look at one of the many, more mature open-source projects for that purpose, such as TextSecure, Signal, Matrix, and Tox.
+And due to the fact that we simply won't have any more time to work on Toc, these issues will not likely get resolved any time soon.
+We recommend taking a look at one of the many, more mature open-source messaging projects for that purpose, such as TextSecure/Signal, Telegram, Matrix, and Tox.

-We do hope that, by releasing Toc into the wild, we can generate some renewed interest in the amazing technologies for building decentralized software that Toc makes use of.
+That said, we do hope that, by releasing Toc into the wild, we can generate some renewed interest in the amazing technologies for building decentralized software that Toc makes use of.
 We also hope that Toc can inspire more developers to strive for building apps that protects users' privacy without compromising on important aspects of their experience.

 ## Background